 ‘CAPTAIN GILBERT D. VICARY, Devon Regiment, died of wounds received in action on November 8th, aged 33.
 He was the second son of the late Charles G. Vicary and Mrs Vicary of Dyrons, Newton Abbot, Devon.
 Born in 1884, he was educated at Newton Abbot College and Sherborne School.
 He was keenly interested in the Territorial Force, in which he had held a commission after leaving School.
 Early in the war he went with his regiment to India, and last spring to one of the fronts.
 He was a partner in the firm of John Vicary & Sons, Newton Abbot, a keen sportsman, and well known as a breeder and judge on cocker spaniels.
 He is an old Shirburnian of Harper House.’

 A memorial service was held at St Mary’s, Abbotsbury in Newton Abbot, Devon, where the ten members of his family were joined by hundreds of mourners including workers from the Vicary Mills.
-This fitting tribute was published in the Western Times in November 1917:
+This fitting tribute was published in the Western Times, 16 November 1917:

 After the war

 Octavia remained a widow and continued to live in Newton Abbot with her daughter Nora Mildred who never married.
 Octavia died in 1945, aged 83 and Nora Mildred died in 1977, aged 86.
 Charles Lane, Octavia’s eldest son continued to work in the wool and tanning business in Newton Abbot.
 He died in 1953, aged 69.

 Alexander Craven Vicary married Kathleen Hamilton Hilton Green on 6 September 1919 and they had 2 children.
 Colonel Alexander Craven Vicary retired in 1930, but was recalled during the Second World War, where he served in Italy and Burma.
 He died on 30 June 1975, aged 87.